microsoft/reverse-proxy/docs/docfx/articles/http-client-config.md

     "UseDefaultCredentials": "false"
 }
 ```

-At the moment, there is no solution for changing encoding for response headers in Kestrel (see [aspnetcore#26334](https://github.com/dotnet/aspnetcore/issues/26334)), only ASCII is accepted.

 ### HttpRequest
 HTTP request configuration is based on [ForwarderRequestConfig](xref:Yarp.ReverseProxy.Forwarder.ForwarderRequestConfig) and represented by the following configuration schema.